isabella232/campaign-standard-learn.fr-FR/help/control-panel-tutorials/subdomains-and-certificates/delegating-subdomains-using-cname.md

 team: PM
 exl-id: 63f65fa1-94c9-42ac-93a7-32d138a0a6a6
 source-git-commit: 84195adf94a98bf3150a51f17aa1de1d0329da05
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '97'
+source-wordcount: '95'
-ht-degree: 59%
+ht-degree: 100%

 ---